scoy/KoduGameLab/resources/index.md

 ### Lynda.com Curriculum, Kodu for Kids Textbook, and connect with Kodu Teachers
 ![Digital Technology](dt.png) ![Computer Science](cs.png)

 Kodu can be taught by any teacher without any previous coding experience.
-Outside resources provide training videos, lesson plans, and starter worlds for educators, administrators, and students. *External References Only*
+Outside resources provide training videos, lesson plans, and starter worlds for educators, administrators, and students.<br>
+*External References Only*

 [Lynda.com Kodu Curriculum](https://www.lynda.com/search?q=kodu)
 Learn how to add objects and characters; introduce game logic with Kodu's When/Do menus; and use properties like lighting, water, trees, and movable cameras.
 Lynn also covers advanced object-programming and property concepts, such as adding sounds, scoring, and titles to your game.